ArkThis/AHA_ObjectWorld/publish/AHA-Proposal1.md

 And you get all the tag/search/find Data Object features for your local, offline works too.

-# Software components

-The key components this project will focus/base on, are:

-  * Metadata capabilities of filesystem/OS (key-value store)
-  * Object storage (as successor of files-in-folders)
-  * Data Lake(house) handling
-  * Search/Filter caching & indexing
-  * External, common (standard) lists for controlled vocabulary/facets.

-Leading to:

-  * A generic set of building blocks and tools to work with arbitrary digital collections.
-  * A resolution of most interoperability issues (file-formats, metadata-layouts, interfaces, databases, etc) natively by the differnt new paradigm-properties.
-  * The ability to (re)use these new basic data-handling options anywhere (Standards: POSIX (xattr), Object Store (ANSI T10), etc).

-All software components required for a working prototype which already covers many daily use-cases within GLAM (and even personal to professional tasks where one would use a DAM/DB or Spreadsheet application).

 # What is different about this approach?

 There are still many (valid) reasons why everyone of us still puts "more information than they should" into a filename.
 And coming up with good-and-lasting folder (naming) structures is another quest on its own.